rlwhitcomb/utilities/README.md

     unicode equivalents of  [ ] and { } and ( )
     per mille sign (1/1000) and per ten thousand sign (1/10000) both western and arabic
  - How would we implement "pop" mode on the settings checkboxes? (tri-state won't work b/c it cycles through), radio won't work, maybe a little button beside the checkbox??  need an icon for it
-- "slice" function (works like "substr" on strings, extract slice of arrays)
-- "versioninfo" function that returns a map of the version information (from Version.java)
-- "flatmap" that flattens a map or array
 - "list" that converts string or map to an array (list)
 - "map" that converts string or array (list) to a map (with index as the key)
 - ?? could there be special processing if the list values were in "key:value" form??  and vice-versa for "list"??